 After about with cancer she continued to plow up follow ground and started Two hands garden program with a vision to grow organic food and community in an urban landscape.
 Given her passion for sustainability, when the DFW permaculture project came to the area she earned her permaculture design certification.
 Signs of Samudio’s love of splendor and commitment to natural conservation can be spotted throughout north Texas from private enclaves, commercial projects, to community gardens.
 This tree hunger continues to be sighted in a variety of publications as well as national television.

-Elizabeth, her life partner James, and their son Elliot Ehr run and operate Elizabeth Anna’s Urban Farm and Market with the help of family, partners, staff, and interns.
+Elizabeth, and her husband James run and operate Elizabeth Anna’s Urban Farm and Market with the help of family, partners, staff, and interns.